Inedo/inedo-docs/ProGet/compliance/whitesource.md

 ### The WhiteSource Extension in ProGet {#the data-title="The WhiteSource Extension in ProGet"}

 The WhiteSource Integration is enabled through an extension.
 ProGet is shipped with this extension installed.
 You can navigate to the extensions tab in your instance to confirm the extension is installed.
-If missing from the installed extension list, you will also be able to install the extension from the [den](/den/all-items).
+If missing from the installed extension list, you will also be able to install the extension from the [Extension feed](https://proget.inedo.com/feeds/Extensions).

 *Admin > Manage Extensions*